tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/常见问题/SDK 类问题/Android SDK_intl_en.md

 If you access COS using a proxy, the possible cause is that the proxy returned the incorrect packet, causing the SDK to fail the parsing.
 You can capture the packet received by the client to verify the packet.

 ### What do I do if the 403 permission error is reported when I call an API?
 In general, a permission error is irrelevant to SDK.
-You can check your permissions or [submit a ticket](https://console.cloud.tencent.com/workorder/category).
+You can check your permissions or [contact us](https://intl.cloud.tencent.com/contact-sales).

+### Does Android SDK support checkpoint restart?

+Advanced APIs of the Android SDK of COS support checkpoint restart.
+To implement checkpoint restart, refer to the descriptions of the advanced APIs in [Uploading and Copying Objects](https://intl.cloud.tencent.com/document/product/436/37674).